CodeMissy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6) chmod ug+x,o+r hello => gives execute permission to owner and group owner, and read permission to the user.

 7) chmod a+x hello => gives execute permission to owner, group owner and users.

+8) chmod ug-rwx,o+rwx => removes all permissions for owner and grouo owner and gives all permissions to the user.